ShortMap/ShortMap/README.md

 </property>
 ```

-* Change the conf/mapred-site.xml to have maximum of 1 mapper and reducer per each task node.
+* Change the file `conf/mapred-site.xml` to have maximum of 1 mapper and reducer per each task node.
 Sample configuration is shown below.
 ```xml
 <property>
   	<name>mapreduce.tasktracker.map.tasks.maximum</name>